Nbettis1/CyberSecure/README.md

 - Public IP of network engineer.

 Machines within the network can only be accessed by the Jump Box.
 - _Which machine did you allow to access your ELK VM?
-What was its IP address?_10.0.0.8
+What was its IP address?_ Jump Box 10.0.0.8

 A summary of the access policies in place can be found in the table below.